scds/event-listings/index.md

 If edits to the code are required, see the below.

-- `assets/js/fetch-events.js` scrapes data from (SCDS's LibCal)["https://libcal.mcmaster.ca/calendar/scds?cid=7565&t=g&d=0000-00-00&cal=7565&inc=0"], which includes the event image banner, the event link, event time and location.
+- `assets/js/fetch-events.js` scrapes data from [SCDS's LibCal]("https://libcal.mcmaster.ca/calendar/scds?cid=7565&t=g&d=0000-00-00&cal=7565&inc=0"), which includes the event image banner, the event link, event time and location.
-- The other file that contains code for the search widget is in `index.md`.
-This includes how entries should look, as well as some other entries on how searching should work (fuzzy search toggle, limit of searches per load, etc.).
+- `style-2-grid.md` and `events-carousel` and their respective css styles dictate how the events are displayed and styled.
-- `events.json`: an automatically generated file that compiles the CSV workshop list into JSON data that the JavaScript interfaces with.
-This file is generated when the website is reloaded (aka when commits are made), so no edits should be needed to be done to this file, unless a new label is required to be used.
-Template language used is Liquid: <https://shopify.github.io/liquid/>.
+- `events.json`: an automatically generated file that compiles the events information fetched by fetch-events.js.
 ## Credits

-Made by Tram Nguyen.
+Made by Tram Nguyen.uyen.